KaraLayton/PreBait/README.md

 # PreBait

+NEED TO UPDTATTE WHEN DONE WITH NEW VERSION
-Walkthrough of bait design from Agalma output.
+Wlkthrough of bait design from Agalma output.

 ###########################################################